 Eeek!
 Why would I want to be electrocuted?

-If you aren't familiar with electric sex play, you might be thinking, "Wait a minute.
+If you aren't familiar with electro-sex play, you might be thinking, "Wait a minute.
 When I see electric sex devices in kinky porn, the characters always scream like they are being painfully shocked.
 That doesn't seem very pleasant."

 |Need Electrosex Toys?